 These are some of the words used to describe the recent revival of rugs with multilevels.
 Sculpted or multilevel rugs form a dramatic and ultra-modern foundation for any room, especially when rendered in a regular, but bold geometric pattern as in the Antoinette Rug, shown here.

 Chevron Fabric in Sky presents an example, in textile, of a design concept similar to that of sculpted rugs: a pronounced geometric pattern delineated by the weave rather than a contrasting color.
-Available in pillows, drapes, or bedding to fit any room.
+Available in pillows, custom drapes, or bedding to fit any room.

 Ancient Interlace Patterns